WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ## Date: 17 August 2021

 ### What brought you joy this week?
-* ME - Being at home in Finland and seeing friends
+* ME - Being at home in Finland and seeing friends 💖
 ### What did you achieve
-* ME - Doing some data retrieval, feedback for BSc student, mentorship programme at ICE conference
+* ME - I've been doing bitty things: some data retrieval, gave feedback on BSc project, was accepted for mentorship programme at ICE conference.
 ### What did you struggle with?
 * ME - Nothing to report
 ### Any other topics
 * ME - Go over how to make update in Turing Way (picked up on spelling/link error) and how to add subchapter.
+Thank you - this was so helpful! :pray: 😌

 ## Date: 11 August 2021